-The majority of women going through menopause find the experience of hot flashes all too familiar.
-This is by far the most reported symptom of menopause and perimenopause, bothering more than two-thirds of American women during this stage of life.
+If you’re a woman going through menopause, you’d probably love to know how to stop hot flashes.
+After all, it’s by far the most reported symptom of menopause and perimenopause.
+More than two-thirds of American women experience hot flashes during this stage of life.

 Hot flashes can develop at any point of the day, but they are particularly common and bothersome at night.
-While bioidentical hormone replacement therapy (BHRT) can help reduce the intensity and frequency of hot flashes, there are a number of simple lifestyle changes you can make to help with the effort.
+A treatment called bioidentical hormone replacement therapy (BHRT) can help reduce the intensity and frequency of hot flashes.
+But there are also many simple lifestyle changes that can provide you with a solution.

 Hot flashes are sudden and temporary surges of heat.
 They can cause unpleasant symptoms like flushed skin and sweating.
 They are also known as hot flushes and can be embarrassing if they lead to excessive sweating and body odor.
 This sudden rush of heat occurs when the blood vessels under the skin begin to dilate in an effort to cool down.
 The skin then reddens and the body produces extra fluids to lower the body’s temperature.
 Some women also experience chills or feel their heart start to beat fast.
 Generally, the entire sensation doesn’t last for more than a few moments.

 The Science Behind Hot Flashes